 sudo nvidia-smi

 Graphical desktop (GNOME) should work as well.
-Unfortunately Linux console is not available.
-Use either a serial console or a ssh connection if you don’t want to use the graphical desktop or need remote access to the system.
+Linux console will also be available.
+Use either a serial console or a ssh connection if you don’t want to use the graphical desktop/Linux console or need remote access to the system.

 glmark2